samuelroland/KanFF/db/records-management.md

 accepted: state of the subscription.
 The state is influenced by the group type (restricted access or not)

 If access restricted:
-1 = want to join the group but not yet accepted or not 2 = in wait before the choice of the members (they decide to accept or not) 3 = not accepted/refused
+1 = non approuved
+2 = refused
+3 = ask for invitation
+4 = invitation accepted
+5 = invitation refused
 4 = banned of the group
 5 = accepted